chodges7/p04-GraveOfTrogdor/README.md

   Control flow can be seen in [main.cpp at lines 627-653](/blob/master/main.cpp).
 There is an if statement, an else if to check for other conditions, and an else condition to catch all the other inputs that the user might throw at the player.
+This is so the user can choose a class by inputing a number into the program.

 ### Iteration